quansun98/MagicalRsq/README.md

 ## Introduction

 DeepRsq is a novel quality estimates of genotype imputation using XGBoost method.
 By default, it starts from the standard Rsq and estimated MAF given by minimac imputation software, integrates population genetics statistics and population-specific allele frequencies, and calibrates the original Rsq.
-You can also train deepRsq models yourself with whatever variant-level features you like.
+You can also train deepRsq models yourself with whatever variant-level features you like and any amounts of variants you want.

 ## Data